faizalmd06/commentapp-ui/README.md

-Clone the Comment folder in your local machine.
+Clone the Comment app ui folder which is built on Angular framework  in your local machine.

 import the project folder in VScode.